pawiromitchel/mac-changer/README.md

 This project is made while doing a course in Python for Ethical Hacking.

+## Requirements
+- Kali Linux 2019
+- Python2.7

+NOTE: Not tested on other linux flavors or higher python versions

 ## Usage
 The script needs 2 arguments
 ```